mstyslinger/capstone_two/README.md

 <P ALIGN=CENTER><img src="images/heat4.png" alt="drawing" width="700"/> </P>
 </div>

-Some of the stronger correlations with whether or not the water point is functions:
+Some of the stronger correlations with whether or not the water point is functioning:
 * Whether or not it's in India
 * If it is a handpump
 * Number of households in the community